Nsttt/bad-apple-module-federation/README.md

 Monorepo with one host and many module federation remotes (one per frame).
 Remotes export HTML + CSS payloads and are loaded at runtime.

-## Disclaimer

 “Bad Apple!!” is a well-known Touhou Project fan PV (shadow art) set to the song “Bad Apple!!”.
-This repo is a technical demo (Module Federation + CSS-only frame remotes).

 Video: `https://www.youtube.com/watch?v=FtutLA63Cp8`